 Business Longitudinal Analysis Data Environment (BLADE)

-The Business Longitudinal Analysis Data Environment (BLADE) combines business tax data and information from ABS surveys over time to provide a better understanding of Australian businesses and the economy.
+The Business Longitudinal Analysis Data Environment (BLADE) is an economic data tool combining tax, trade and intellectual property data with information from ABS surveys to provide a better understanding of the Australian economy and businesses performance over time.

 - Intellectual Property Australia: Intellectual Property Longitudinal Research Data (IPLORD)

-To find out more about accessing BLADE microdata, see the Access and services page.
+To apply for access to BLADE data or other products, see the Access and services page.

 For more information about BLADE, see Microdata: Business Longitudinal Analysis Data Environment (BLADE).